w3c/cogai/demos/nlp/knowledge-based-nlp.md

 Common sense reasoning covers a broad range of everyday knowledge including time, space, physical interactions, theory of mind and so forth.
 This includes causal models, e.g. things fall if they are not supported, and objects can't fit into containers smaller than themselves.
 Young children learn a lot of this for themselves through play and interacting with others.

 Children similarly steadily expand their vocabulary, learning words along with their meaning.
 New words stimulate System 2 reasoning and updates to the lexicon and taxonomic knowledge.
-Misunderstandings may occur, be noticed and need to be corrected.
+Misunderstandings may occur, be noticed and corrected.

 We need to gather a collection of utterances and work on a subset of common sense knowledge sufficient for understanding those utterances.
 It is not a goal to develop a comprehensive taxonomy of common sense knowledge, and the emphasis is rather on demonstrating human-like understanding, reasoning and learning.
 Nonetheless, it will be helpful to develop visual tools to support browsing, querying and reasoning.